ibm-cloud-docs/bare-metal/cpcompmanlic.md

 # Managing control panel licenses
 {: #cp_compacclisc}

-You can manage the licenses for active control panel software, like cPanel and Parallels, from the {{site.data.keyword.cloud_notm}} console on the Control Panel Licenses window.
+You can manage the licenses for active control panel software, like cPanel and Parallels, from the {{site.data.keyword.cloud_notm}} console on the Control Panel licenses window.
 You can view licenses and their associated IPs, download license files, and cancel individual licenses.
 {: shortdesc}

 ## Before you begin